+Prerequisites: PTAC 1050, PTAC 1060, PTAC 1070, PTAC 1080.
 In this elective course, second year Physical Therapist Assistant students will have the opportunity to participate in the research process to better understand how to work with the physical therapist to make clinical decisions based on evidence-based practice.
-Students will analyze research articles from physical therapy journals and apply the scientific methods to create a hypothesis and prepare a research project that will be carried out in the second part of this course, Physical Therapy Research II.
-Students will be encouraged to present their research projects at the annual Minnesota APTA Spring Conference and/or the Spring Advisory Committee Meeting.
+Students will analyze research articles from physical therapy journals and apply the scientific method to create a hypothesis and prepare a research project that could be carried out in the second part of this course, Physical Therapy Research II.
+Students will be encouraged to present their research projects at the annual Minnesota APTA Spring Conference, ARCC Student OSCARS, and/or the Spring Advisory Committee Meeting.
 Evidence Based Practice is an essential part of the physical therapy profession.
 This course will allow PTA graduates to better understand current research so they are able to make responsible clinical treatment decisions, making them more proficient and marketable when looking for employment.
 Students will not be required to take Physical Therapy Research II if they take Physical Therapy Research I, but Research I will be a pre-requisite for Research II.
 (CR-fall)